satwikkansal/wtfpython/README.md

 - `type` is a [metaclass](https://realpython.com/python-metaclasses/) in Python.
 - **Everything** is an `object` in Python, which includes classes as well as their objects (instances).
 - class `type` is the metaclass of class `object`, and every class (including `type`) has inherited directly or indirectly from `object`.
 - There is no real base class among `object` and `type`.
-The confusion in the above snippets is arising because we're thinking these relationships (`issubclass` and `isinstance`) in terms of Python classes.
+The confusion in the above snippets is arising because we're thinking about these relationships (`issubclass` and `isinstance`) in terms of Python classes.
 The relationship between `object` and `type` can't be reproduced in pure python.
 To be more precise the following relationships can't be reproduced in pure Python,
-    + class A is instance of class B, and class B is an instance of class A.
+    + class A is an instance of class B, and class B is an instance of class A.
     + class A is an instance of itself.
-- These relationships between `object` and `type` (both being instances of eachother as well as themselves) exist in Python because of "cheating" at implementation level.
+- These relationships between `object` and `type` (both being instances of each other as well as themselves) exist in Python because of "cheating" at the implementation level.

 ---